tacazares/SeedMatchR/cran-comments.md

 > Please omit any default path in writing functions.
 In your
 > examples/vignettes/tests you can write to tempdir(). -> R/get_example_data.R

-The functions now write to a directory that is identified using `tempdir()`.
+* The functions now write to a directory that is identified using `tempdir()`.

 > Please do not modifiy the .GlobalEnv.
 This is not allowed by the CRAN
 > policies. -> R/load_example_data.R

-Variables are now returned to the user instead of adding them to `.GlobalEnv`.
+* Variables are now returned instead of adding them to `.GlobalEnv`.

+## R CMD check results

+0 errors | 0 warnings | 1 note

+* This is a new release.